 I don’t know what I can do to change it.
 Honestly, I can really only commit to changing my own habits that lean toward distracted driving.
 But that won’t make a difference if I’m the only one changing.
 The question I ask here is, how are you going to change it?

-It’s going to take something monumental to alter the mindset we’ve worked ourselves into these days where being distracted is basically the norm, and people do not even realize they are distracted when they’re preoccupied and driving, conversing and driving, changing the music and driving—or even texting and driving.
+It’s going to take something monumental to alter the mindset we have worked ourselves into these days where being distracted is basically the norm, and people do not even realize they are distracted when they’re preoccupied and driving, conversing and driving, changing the music and driving—or even texting and driving.

 Decide to Be Deliberate